 You should never search for the data you need.
 Your organizational software should present the data in a manageable and easily understood way to streamline your fundraising campaign.
 Remember to clean your donor database to ensure the information is accurate and relevant to your current fundraising campaign.

 With the right tools, you will be making informed decisions with your fundraising and donor data in no time.

 3. Be Intentional With Your Asks

 With the help of prospect research tools, like DonorSearch, you will be able to identify prospective new donors to appeal to with your nonprofit fundraising campaign.
 Equipped with the information these tools provide, you will be able to seek out the donors most likely to engage your cause and who are able to help you meet your fundraising goals.

 Fundraising goals are meant to be ambitious.
 They are supposed to be slightly out of reach and require a real effort to successfully achieve them.
-And you can dream up some awesome fundraising ideas to help get you there.
+And you can dream up some awesome fundraising ideas to help your nonprofit get there.
 However, make sure you are not setting yourself up for failure with an absurdly high fundraising goal.
 If you want to reach new heights with your fundraising goals and really boost your fundraising capacity, you should intentionally seek out individuals who would be capable and willing to provide the amount of funds you would need.

 Finding Major Gift Donors

 Seeking major gift donors is challenging.
 Not everyone is willing to donate a large sum of money to a nonprofit, and it can sometimes be difficult finding a capable person who also has some sort of investment in your cause, and could be a good candidate for your nonprofit’s fundraising efforts.